PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Results and Discussion

-We investigate the effect of the joint-training by comparing the proposed PoLyScribers with the two-step approaches.
-In Table~\ref{summary_table}, we observe that the proposed PoLyScriber-NoAug framework consistently outperforms Re-Training-Res and Play-and-Plug Res models.
-This suggests that our proposed strategy of combining the training process of the extractor indeed yields better results in predicting lyrics compared to the two-step approaches, because both of these modules are optimized towards the common objective of lyrics transcription.
+We investigate the effect of the integrated fine-tuning by comparing the proposed PoLyScriber and its variants with the two-step approaches.
+In Table~\ref{summary_table}, we observe that PoLyScriber-NoAug framework consistently outperforms pre-and-fine sRes and pre-and-pre sRes models.
+This suggests that our integrated fine-tuning strategy of combining the training process of the extractor indeed yields better results in predicting lyrics compared to the two-step approaches, because both of these modules are optimized towards the common objective of lyrics transcription.
 Since the extractor in the two-step methods is not optimized towards the goal of lyrics transcription, the output from the extractor may not be a suitable input for the lyrics transcriber, leading to a sub-optimal solution.
-This is due to the fact that singing vocal extraction front-ends are optimized to estimate the target singing vocal, which is different from optimizing for lyrics transcription.
-Therefore, the end-to-end PoLyScriber-NoAug, that optimizes the whole network towards lyrics transcription objective, performs better, and is able to address the mismatch problem between the frontend and backend in the two-step approaches.
+This is due to the fact that singing vocal extraction front ends are optimized to estimate the target singing vocal, which is different from optimizing for lyrics transcription.
+Therefore, the E2E PoLyScriber-NoAug, that optimizes the whole network towards lyrics transcription objective, performs better, and is able to address the mismatch problem between the front end and back end in the two-step approaches.

-Furthermore, the superiority and effectiveness of the PoLyScriber-NoAug model over Re-Training Res model suggests that the joint-training approach is capable of performing effective transcription using only real-world polyphonic music data independently, without needing any parallel singing vocal and polyphonic music data generated from data augmentation.
+Furthermore, the superiority and effectiveness of the PoLyScriber-NoAug model over pre-and-fine sRes model suggests that the integrated fine-tuning approach is capable of performing effective transcription using only real-world polyphonic music data independently, without needing any parallel singing vocal and polyphonic music data generated from data augmentation.